Cultural Diversity & Social Inclusion Training & Development

-Staff and students have opportunities throughout the year to broaden their cultural understandings and competence by attending Indigenous and Diversity events held at each of the University's three campuses.
+Through the SCU Diversity Calendar staff have opportunities throughout the year to broaden their cultural understandings and competence by attending Indigenous Australian, Cultural Diversity and Social Inclusion events held at each of the University's three campuses.

-This interactive workshop examines race, racism, 'whiteness' and 'privilege' and how these concepts contribute to race-based inequities and power relationships.
+Courageous Conversations About Race is an interactive one day workshop which examines race, racism, 'whiteness' and 'privilege' and how these concepts contribute to race-based inequities and power relationships.
 This workshop enriches participants' cultural competency to work with staff and students from diverse backgrounds.

 The workshop uses a combination of real life narratives and stories and values-based activities to allow for a deep, active and sustained engagement with issues of cultural diversity, racism and community harmony.
 It requires participants to reflect on their own consciousness of race, its impact on their lives and the complexities of race in society.

 The key conceptual elements that make this workshop unique are:

 - facilitating an honest conversation about race in contemporary Australia, as a community and within the higher education context,